 If you want your family and friends to ask you to go again, be as positive as possible.
 Enjoy the wins.
 Laugh at the losses you can afford, go with the flow, and chalk it to “maybe next time.”

 By the way, enjoy the excitement of breaking even – yes, even.
 By breaking even, you’ve beaten the house advantage.
-If you play for a few hours and break even, you’d have free entertainment, accumulated rewards points, and a complimentary beverage or more.
+If you play for a few hours and break even, you’ll have free entertainment, accumulated rewards points, and a complimentary beverage.
 And your bankroll is still intact for another gambling session.
 Thus, you win.

 Embrace the Math, Not the Myth.

 Now, back to the casino.
 But this time, don’t let your feelings betray you.
 Go with the flow.